mattyschell/cscl-migrate/README.md

 > geodatabase-scripts\sample-reprojectgdb.bat
 ```

 This step will end with a warning "CSCL_Topology is missing!"
 This is expected.
 We will manually recreate the topology in the next step.
+There will also be warnings about datasets with no records.
+This is just how CSCL is.

 ### 4. Load To Enterprise Geodatabase

-In ArcGIS Pro copy all items in the file geodatabase.
+The default .bat files output a reprojected file geodatabase named cscl-migrate-reproj.gdb.
+Using ArcGIS Pro copy all items in the file geodatabase.
 Paste into the enterprise geodatabase.

-This should run for about 2 hours.
+This should run for about an hour.
 This step can't be scripted easily, only the magic GUI can deal with dependencies and avoid _1s.

-Then complete the load by applying topology rules, versioning, grants, etc.
+Then complete the load by applying topology rules, versioning, grants, etc with this script.

 ```bat
 > geodatabase-scripts\sample-cscl-load.bat